Benjamin Brandreth: Brandreth's Pills

+Brandreth's Pill Works and Allcock Manufacturing Company

+Brandreth's pill company was known as The Brandreth Pill Works, where he established operations at Ossining, New York.
+In 1848, he bought Allcock's Porous Plaster from founder Thomas Allcock, and the name of the firm eventually changed to Allcock Manufacturing.

+After Brandreth's death, control of the firm eventually moved to his great-grandson, Fox Brandreth Conner, who began manufacturing animal traps along with pills and plasters.
+After a pause in production for World War II, production of the traps resumed and the Havahart brand became a registered trademark.
+Conner sold the pill and plaster business in the 1960s, thus ending Brandreth's medical legacy, but continued making the Havahart traps.

+In 1979, the Havahart trap business was sold to the Woodstream Corporation of Lititz, Pennsylvania, and the remaining property in Ossining was sold to Filex Steel Products Company.
+The remaining 34 employees at Ossining were offered jobs in Pennsylvania with the new owner, but many retired, thus ending the 142-year legacy of Brandreth's enterprise.

 Other business interests

 A prominent businessman, Brandreth was among the original founders and was the first President of the Westchester County Savings Bank in Tarrytown, Westchester County, New York, in 1853.

-In 1857 he built the Brandreth Hotel near Canal and Broadway in New York City.
+In 1857, he built the Brandreth Hotel near Canal and Broadway in New York City.

 Brandreth Park

-In 1851 Brandreth bought 26000 acre in the Adirondacks of New York State for 15 cents an acre, establishing the first private preserve in the Adirondack Park becoming known as "Brandreth Park".
+In 1851, Brandreth bought 26000 acre in the Adirondacks of New York State for 15 cents an acre, establishing the first private preserve in the Adirondack Park becoming known as "Brandreth Park."
 The park remains in the family's possession today and incorporates a number of cabins and cottages in a preserved wilderness setting.

-Political activities
+Political career

-Brandreth was a prominent Democrat in Westchester County, New York, representing the district in the New York State Senate in 1850, 1851, 1858 and 1859.
-In 1856 he narrowly lost election to the United States Congress to John W. Ferdon.
+Brandreth was a prominent Democrat in Westchester County, New York, representing the district in the New York State Senate in 1850, 1851, 1858, and 1859.

+In 1856, he narrowly lost election to the United States Congress to John W. Ferdon.
 He was an active participant in a number of Democratic State Conventions.

 Civic service

 Brandreth was active in civic development at Sing Sing (later Ossining, New York).
 A staunch Episcopalian, he was an early subscriber to the fundraising effort to build Trinity Episcopal Church in Downtown Ossining, later serving as a vestryman.

 He was one of the founders of the New York Eclectic Medical College, which he supported financially throughout his life.
 In 1874, he presented the building used by the college to Dr. Robert S. Newton and his associates.

 Brandreth was active in the Masons, who took charge of his funeral with full honors.